 Another story, that many enjoyed hearing Ralph tell, was about his education.
 He said he went to ABAC for four years before his daddy found out it was a two-year college.
 Ralph said he was so close to getting his degree, that his daddy sent him on up to the University of Georgia to finish.

 He came home to farm, fully equipped with the latest information from the Agricultural Department of the University of Georgia.
-Ralph was planting some peanuts that spring.
+Ralph was planting some cotton that spring.
 He had those planters set to the exact specifications recommended by the Cooperative Extension Service.

 Mr. Delma Stillwell pulled his pickup to the side of the road.
 He got out just to be neighborly.
 He kneeled and dug lightly in the seed bed, something he had done for decades before Ralph was even born.